|

 Why should taxpayers fund Johnny playing the tuba?
 If he wants to, awesome.
 But government spending is supposed to be about improving society, whether that's making higher-paying careers more available, taking care of the old/infirm/disabled, public health initiatives to reduce later medical costs/disease spread, road maintenance, rocket launchers for police, etc.

+No one's saying Johnny can't play the tuba, or that he shouldn't.
+They're saying they don't want to foot the bill for that, because four year degree programs don't provide as much bang for the taxpayer buck as more concrete training.
 In the context of having society foot the bill for 4 years, then there's a case for it not being a good investment.

 By Jassik 2015-09-17 10:36:33